noslouch/workflow-debug/README.md

 1. Each component should contain tests that cover **all** real-use cases as well as edge-cases
 2. Don't test child components; they should have their own tests.
 Consider using mocks if necessary.
-3. Dependencies, even built-in one like setTimeOut should be mocked
+3. Dependencies, even built-in one like setTimeout should be mocked
 4. API calls should be stubbed/mocked
 5. When refactoring components, failed tests should not be ignored.
 This might indicate app will fail with the newer version of the library.
-6. Difficult to test component might indicate badly written one - consider refactoring it to reduce effects/dependancies
+6. A difficult to test component might indicate it is poorly written - consider refactoring it to reduce effects/dependencies

 #### Snapshot tests